1st Battalion 22nd Infantry

 Buffalo’s perimeter went around the airstrip and made the compound a long, skinny affair.
 The 1/10 Cavalry had their headquarters and motor pool next to the trees on the east side of the compound, by the river.
 D Troop of the 1/10 Cavalry (which was their aviation asset and consisted of Shamrock Guns, Shamrock Scouts, and Shamrock Blues) had a presence at the helipad area from time to time.
 By the old French control tower there was an Army Medical unit which most likely was the 8th Field Hospital before it moved to Tuy Hòa.
 The 2nd Platoon of the 560th Military Police Company had a shack near the Cavalry headquarters, and it was not unusual to see one or two of their V-100 (M706) armored cars parked in front of that shack.
 There was also a unit of tracker/scout dogs based out of Buffalo, the 78th IPCT (Infantry Platoon Combat Tracker).
 Their dog cages were right next to our re-supply detachment's area.
 If I had to guess I would say there were no more than 500 to 600 American soldiers permanently stationed at Buffalo in March and April 1971.

 The runway of the airstrip was long enough to handle four engined C-130 cargo planes, and while we were there quite a number of them landed, unloaded, and then took off again.
 Twin engined C-7 Caribou cargo planes also flew in and out of Buffalo, and it was not unusual to have one C-130 or C-7 sitting on the taxiway while a second landed on the runway.
 As far as I can remember, no C-130 or C-7 aircraft stayed overnight.
 For a time a Cessna O-2 FAC (Forward Air Control) aircraft was parked at the end of the taxiway, near the tent and quonset hut that was the location of the detachment in charge of the runway operations.
 An O-1 Bird Dog FAC or spotter aircraft was parked at the end of the taxiway for a short time while I was there.
-No aircraft were permanently based out of Buffalo, and only individual small planes and sometimes a few helicopters would actually spend the night or longer there.
+As far as I can tell, no aircraft were permanently based out of Buffalo, and only individual small planes and sometimes a few helicopters would actually spend the night or longer there.

 In our detachment there were about seven or eight of us from my Company there at any one time to handle the re-supply for the Company.
 First Sergeant Gray was in charge, I was one of two Sergeants on the team, and there were usually about four or five enlisted men.
 We occupied two general purpose tents in about the middle of the compound, in between the Cavalry headquarters area and the airstrip.
 Even though I was not humping the boonies, I lived out of my rucksack, in which I had packed all the personal items I needed.
 We had a number of conex containers, or boxes, which held spare weapons and supplies for the Company, and had access to a small quonset hut and a small tin sided storage building holding more supplies.
 We also had one or two jeeps and trailers.
 We ate in the Cavalry mess hall over by their headquarters, and were not required to pull guard duty on the perimeter line.